neha-kay/Kiko-plus/about.md

 ## About the Site

 Hi!
 My name is Neha.
-This is my brain space - my tabla rusa for random thoughts.
+This is my brain space - my tabula rasa for random thoughts.

 In September 2015, I published [The Official Couchsurfing Guide](http://www.neha-kulkarni.com/couchsurfing-101-the-ultimate-couchsurfing-guide/) which became super popular within the Couchsurfing community.